viboes/std-make/doc/proposal/ordinal/Ordinal.md

 ```

 This traits must be specialized for a type to become an *Ordinal* type.
-The specialization must define the 3 customization functions `size`, `val` and `pos`.
+The specialization must define the 3 customization points `size`, `val` and `pos`.

-Next follow the archetype of this customization
+Next follows the archetype of this customization

 ```c++
 namespace ordinal {